ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Red Letter with The Number 4 by Daniel.md

-Daniel is angry at Herbert for
+Daniel is angry at Herbert for omitting the details of Marion's "disappearance" from the public record.
+Interesting that disappearance is in quotes.
+Marion sacrificed a lot for a good cause.